A compactification of the moduli space of multiple-spin curves: The universal deformation of a rooted node

-As before we can calculate a presentation of $E(p_2,p_2)^4$.
-This presentation looks similar to Equation \ref{eq:presentation} but with an extra block.
-This shows that $\psi$ is a sync data iff $a_1=a_2=0$ and $u^2=1$.
-Since we assume $\spec R$ is connected, this forces $u=\pm 1$.
+As before, we can calculate a presentation of $E(q,q)^4$.
+This presentation looks similar to Equation~\ref{eq:presentation} but with an extra block.
+It follows that the equality (\ref{eq:sym}) is satisfied iff $a_1=a_2=0$ and $u^2=1$.
+Since $R$ is a complete local ring of characteristic not two, we have $u^2=1$ iff $u = \pm 1$.

-In fact, $u$ can attain only one of these values.
-To determine which, we can pullback our representation $[\psi]$ to $t$.
-By the previous paragraph, and our hypothesis on $t$, there is an $\varepsilon \in \set{\pm 1}$ such that: